PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 • Heavy

-• Requires a little maintenance (regular seasoning)
+• Requires some maintenance (regular seasoning)

-2. Carbon steel (or steel sheet)
+2. Carbon steel (or sheet steel)

-✔️ Raw material, no chemical coating
+✔️ Raw material, without chemical coating

-• Lightweight compared to cast iron
+• Lighter compared to cast iron

 • Very good value for money